 One or multiple Scylla nodes, acting in concert, which own a single contiguous token range.
 State is communicated between nodes in the cluster via the Gossip protocol.
 See Ring Architecture.

 - Clustering Key

 A single or multi-column clustering key determines a row’s uniqueness and sort order on disk within a partition.
 See Ring Architecture.

 The process of reading several SSTables, comparing the data and time stamps and then writing one SSTable containing the merged, most recent, information.
 See Compaction Strategies.

 Determines which of the SSTables will be compacted, and when.
 See Compaction Strategies.

 A dynamic value which dictates the number of replicas (in a cluster) that must acknowledge a read or write operation.
 This value is set by the client on a per operation basis.
 For the CQL Shell, the consistency level defaults to ONE for read and write operations.
-See Fault Tolerance.
+See Consistency Levels.